adamstyrc/calendarro/README.md

-# calendarro
+# Calendarro

-Implementation of calendar view for flutter.
+Calendar widget library for Flutter apps.
+Offers a way to customize the widget.

 ## Getting Started